 Regardless of whether you were just laid off or you’ve been job searching for months, others can help and relate but you must put the effort into sharing your story one way or another.
 It’s important to get the cobwebs out.
 Practicing your story with others will help you perfect it!

 TIP 2: If you’re at a loss for where to start, reach out to some former colleagues and ask them for their thoughts.
 What did they like about working with you?
 Could they always rely on you to get something done?
 Do you have a knack for details most people can’t deal with?
 Are you a natural leader?
 This is also a great way to network and if they’re willing to be a reference (and/or leave you a recommendation on LinkedIn), all the better!

 4. Expect nothing and learn from everything

 You may be completely qualified based on the job description, but you don’t hear squat back from the company.
 You may be reaching out to former colleagues to network, only to hear silence on the other end.
 The list can go on and on, but the bottom line is you can’t take any of this personally and you can’t solely rely on others to help you move forward.
-Unless you know exactly what is going on in the other person’s head, do yourself a favor and don’t dwell on why you’re not hearing back.
 Instead, figure out what you can change about your approach or mindset to make progress.

 Dina Louie is marketer by trade and the founder of YeahItSucks.com, a project focused on bringing all perspectives of the layoff together.
 She believes our identities are too tied up in what we do for work and now asks people, “what makes you happy?”
 She’s naturally a night owl but finds some of her happiest moments are tied to experiences outside of her normal day to day environment, wherever that may be in the world!
 You can connect with Dina on LinkedIn.